belangeo/pyo/embedded/openframeworks/pyoExample/README.md

 ### Other classes used in this file

-This example uses no other classes.
+This example uses the PyoClass class.